-Also, only a few games (Watch Dogs: Legion) can also benefit from DDR5.
+Also, only a few games (Watch Dogs: Legion) will get more than a few extra frames with DDR5.
 If you transcode videos for a living or compress file archives in 7-Zip all the time, the purchase might be justified.
 For code compilation, a 5950X with DDR4 will cost the same while netting you the same results.
 Everyone else should stick with DDR4.

 Even if, in the future, you get faster DDR5 memory that can push your board to the limit – for instance, the MSI Z690 Unity X, made for overclocking, supports DDR5 up to 6800MT/s – you won’t see much of a performance increase because you won’t be able to run the memory in Gear 1 mode.

-As for DDR4, Optimum Tech has found that going over DDR4 4000 also trips the memory controller, limiting you to Gear 2 (1:2 ratio with memory controller).
+As for DDR4, Ali from Optimum Tech has found that going over DDR4 4000 also trips the memory controller, limiting you to Gear 2 (1:2 ratio with memory controller).
 If you win the silicon lottery, you might be able to run faster memory in a 1:1 ratio, but that’s more or less gambling.
 This is why we didn’t want to recommend anything over DDR4 4000.